wangz99-crypto/llm-internal-assistant/README.md

 ↓
 LLM Backend

-This repository implements the gateway layer.
+This repository implements the **gateway layer** — the part real companies actually build.

 ---